xytis/GURPS/Campaigns/Ravnica/05_1_beggar_in_the_tin_street.md

 - Why should I tell you anything?
 You are standing on my favourite stone!
 - Ok, ok, Ana speaks.
 But give Annabelle some food!
 No, not the vile Golgari shit!
     I want cherries!
 - He was tall and Vedalken.
-His blue hand had a number written on it.
+His right blue hand had a number written on it.
 17.